-Jaimie Ninan is a Policy Fellow in the National Leadership Program at RespectAbility.
+Jaimie Ninan was a Policy Apprentice in the National Leadership Program at RespectAbility.
 She graduated from the University at Buffalo (SUNY) with a degree in Political Science and History in 2006, obtained her Master in Public Administration degree in 2010 and is currently attending Catholic University, Columbus School of Law.

 Ninan has advocated continuously for those with disabilities whether mental, physical, intellectual or sensory for the past 15 years of her life.
 After becoming a volunteer for Literacy Volunteers of America, she realized the lack of special education classes for students with learning disabilities in the city school district.
 Her insight grew at an exponential level when she experienced the many trials and tribulations after her husband acquired disabilities while fighting the wars in Afghanistan and Iraq.
 As a military spouse, she is committed, alongside her husband, to create an environment where all people with disabilities can contribute to society, as they wish.

 After many years of helping the disability community at an individual level, whether through support programs or resource assistance programs, she will now enmesh herself in public policy initiatives at RespectAbility.
 Her goal is to not only help create sound legislation, but also educate communities on what a disability is, and how people with disabilities have an inalienable right to not only live, but live life to the fullest.